-Our business could suffer if pharmaceutical companies do not avail themselves of our GeneTrove target validation or gene functionalization services.
+Our business could suffer if pharmaceutical companies do not use our GeneTrove target validation or gene functionalization services.
 We have invested in the development of a gene target validation and gene functionalization service business for validation and functionalization of gene targets for drug discovery.
 If pharmaceutical companies fail to use these services due to competition or other factors, our GeneTrove business could fail to make the planned contribution to our financial performance.

-If we fail to introduce our human gene function database in a timely fashion or if potential customers do not subscribe to the database at the level we have planned, our GeneTrove business could fail to make the planned contribution to our financial performance.
+In addition, if customers do not subscribe to the database at the level we have planned, our GeneTrove business could fail to make the planned contribution to our financial performance.